ude-soco/CourseMapper-webserver/coursemapper-kg/concept-map/README.md

     python -m spacy download en
     ```

-- Move to the directory `coursemapper-kg`, open a terminal, copy the codes below and paste it in the terminal one at a time to download the necessary nltk and sentence transformer packages.
+- Copy the codes below and paste it in the terminal one at a time to download the necessary nltk and sentence transformer packages.

   ```
   python -c "import nltk;nltk.download('stopwords'); nltk.download('punkt'); nltk.download('wordnet'); import spacy; spacy.cli.download('en_core_web_sm'); from sentence_transformers import SentenceTransformer; SentenceTransformer('all-mpnet-base-v2'); from flair.embeddings import TransformerDocumentEmbeddings;  TransformerDocumentEmbeddings('sentence-transformers/msmarco-distilbert-base-tas-b');"